-- Press Menu and then tap Browser. - Press Browse (MPC X, MPC One, MPC Studio), Shift+Menu/Browse (MPC Live, MPC Live II, MPC Key 61, MPC Touch), or Load (MPC Key 37).
+- Press Menu and then tap Browser. - Press Browse (MPC X) or Shift+Menu/Browse (MPC Live, MPC Touch).

 To browse for files, tap Browse in the lower-left corner.
 See the Browse section to learn about this.

 To view the project's sample pool and pads, tap Sample Assign in the lower-left corner.
 See the Sample Assign section to learn about this.